Community Housing Services Agency, Inc.

 Increase in property values in neighborhoods targeted for reinvestment.

-As CHSA considers the next 5-10 years, our primary focus is to increase investments in safe, affordable housing by providing flexible financing, support services, and housing development and repair for families, small businesses, microenterprises, and nonprofits.
+As CHSA considers the next 5-10 years, our primary focus is to boost investments by providing flexible financing to individuals, families, small businesses, microenterprises, nonprofits, property owners, and developers to create and retain safe, affordable housing in Chatham County.

 How we listen